kubernetes-sigs/hierarchical-namespaces/README.md

 These config files should be inspected periodically (e.g. about once a release) to make sure they're fully up-to-date.

+HNC uses [Google Cloud Build](https://cloud.google.com/build) for building some artifacts.
+We intend to fully automate our release process using this method over time.
+See [docs/automated-builds.md](docs/automated-builds.md) for more information.

 To release HNC, follow [this guide](docs/releasing.md).